top of page

 9. What is the difference between an immigration lawyer and an immigration consultant?

-Immigration lawyers are regulated by provincial law societies and have completed a law degree and bar admission process.
-They can handle all types of immigration, refugee and citizenship matters, including applications, procedural fairness submissions, appeals, inadmissibility, refugee claims, and litigation.
+Regulated by provincial law societies, immigration lawyers hold law degrees and bar admissions.
+They manage all immigration, refugee, and citizenship matters, including applications, appeals, and court litigation.

 Consultants are regulated by the College of Immigration and Citizenship Consultants.
-They can help with many types of applications, but they can’t represent clients in court or provide the same level of legal advocacy as a lawyer.
+While they assist with many applications, they cannot represent clients in court or provide the same level of legal advocacy as lawyers.

 10. What is the difference between a permit, a visa and permanent resident status?